-- Keep the electronics out of the bedroom.
+Keep the electronics out of the bedroom.
 In today’s connected society, this is easier said than done.
-If you do take your phone into the bedroom, only have it in there for emergencies or to play a relaxing, sleep-focused, mindfulness app.
+If you take your phone into the bedroom, sleep with it face down.
 Don’t use it for internet browsing, emailing or playing games.
-Let your bedroom be your quiet place to reflect on the day, relax and ultimately, have a good night’s sleep.
-There are several apps available now that focus on mindfulness and helping you relax and get to sleep.
-These can be great tools if you have difficulty slowing your mind after a busy day.
+Let your bedroom be your quiet place to reflect on the day.
+There are several apps available that focus on mindfulness and helping you relax and get to sleep.
+A good rule of thumb is to turn off all electronics 30 minutes before you plan to go to sleep.

-- Do not eat or drink too late in the evening.
-Late meals and drinking caffeinated or alcoholic beverages close to bedtime can affect your ability to fall and stay asleep.
+Late meals and drinking caffeinated or alcoholic beverages close to bedtime can affect your ability to fall asleep and stay asleep.
 Consider drinking a chamomile or lavender tea before bed.
-There are a number of caffeine free herbal teas that you may enjoy before bedtime.
+There are many caffeine-free herbal teas that you may enjoy before bedtime.

-- Establish a bed time.
-Retraining your internal clock to go to bed at a certain time and keeping this routine can be beneficial to more restful sleep.
+Retraining your internal clock to go to bed at a particular time and keeping this routine can be beneficial to more restful sleep.

 Consider taking a short nap when your loved one naps.
 A 20-minute nap during the day can give you the energy and rejuvenation for the rest of the afternoon and evening.

 This simple technique is also called the Relaxing Breath and takes no time at all to learn.
 It can lead to some pretty magical results on a sleepless night.
 Try it out:

 You can read more about the technique here: 4-7-8 Breathing

 A good night’s sleep is one of our most basic needs, and ongoing sleeplessness can lead to many health issues.
 Take the time to evaluate your sleeping pattern and ways to ensure you are getting a restful night’s sleep.